swaxi/SGTool/README.md

 # Installation
 ## QGIS:
 1) Either:
-- Download the zip file from the green **<> Code** button and install the zip file in QGIS 3.xx using the plugin manager for the version on github or
+- Download the zip file from the green **<> Code** button and install the zip file in QGIS using the plugin manager for the version on github or
-download the zip file of this repository (QT6 branch) and use Install in QGIS 3.xx QGIS 4.xx from Zip file in the QGIS Plugin Manager.
+- Install directly from the QGIS plugin manager from the plugin repository
 2) If you get an warning of the type **The following Python packages are required but not installed: scikit-learn** or any other module name you can install it directly from the QGIS Python Console (Menu Plugins->Python Console) and then type in (for the scikit-learn example):

    **!pip3 install scikit-learn**